KadhijaN/SeleniumUITest/README.md

+UI Automation using Selenium with Java:

-Used a BDD style automation framework with Selenium and Java to automate following test script.
+Used a BDD style automation framework using Cucumber with Selenium and Java to automate following test script.
 1. Open the website https://www.reddit.com/
 2. Perform a login